 Conclusion

 Curry pastry puffs are a perfect mix of comfort and flavour.
 The flaky puff pastry and warm curry filling make them suitable for snacks, parties, or light meals.
-The best part is how flexible this recipe is—you can bake, fry, or air-fry them and adjust the filling to suit your taste.
+The best part is how flexible this recipe is, as you can bake, fry, or air-fry the puffs and change the filling to suit your taste.
 Whether you prefer a vegetable filling, chicken, or paneer, these curry pastry puffs are easy to make at home using ready-made puff pastry.
-Once you try them, they often become a regular favourite because they are simple, tasty, and always satisfying.
+Once you try them, they often become a regular favourite because they are easy to make, tasty, and very satisfying.

 Frequently Asked Questions (FAQs)